Kathy Hilton Officially Joins ‘The Real Housewives Of Beverly Hills’

 “I can’t believe Kathy Hilton is gonna be on RHOBH.
 I’m stoked to say the least,” a third person tweeted.

-“Will she let us know if Kyle stole Kim’s goddamn house,” someone asked Twitter, referencing an argument between the two sisters on the Season One reunion.
+“Will she let us know if Kyle stole Kim’s goddamn house,” someone asked on Twitter, referencing an argument between the two sisters on the Season 1 reunion.

-Though this is the first time she’s officially joined Bravo’s reality series, it isn’t Hilton’s first experience on reality TV.
-Apart from her Bravo cameos, she has also featured on Paris Hilton’s Oxygen shows The Simple Life and The World According to Paris, and even hosted an NBC reality series named I Want To Be a Hilton.
+Though this is the first time she’s officially joined Bravo’s reality series, this isn’t Hilton’s first experience on reality TV.
+Apart from her Bravo cameos, she has also featured on daughter Paris Hilton’s Oxygen shows The Simple Life and The World According to Paris, and even hosted an NBC reality series named I Want To Be a Hilton.

 The socialite is married to real estate mogul Rick Hilton, with whom she shares four children, including Paris and Nicky.